Longwings

 (NCBI-index: 127317)

-Sometimes it takes a while to find a Dutch name when you discover butterflies abroad.
-This also applies to the Lacewing Butterfly (Cethosia hypsea) that I discovered in Bali.
+Sometimes, finding a Dutch name when discovering butterflies abroad takes a while.
+This also applies to the Lacewing Butterfly (Cethosia hypsea) I discovered in Bali.
 This butterfly is bright orange-red above with broad black margins.
 With this bright orange, they warn predators that they are poisonous.
 The wings are scalloped, giving the hindwings an almost sawtooth-like appearance.
-The undersides are orange-red with white bands and are mottled with black forming an intricate pattern.
-Females and males can be distinguished by the wing color pattern on the dorsal (top) side.
-The dorsal side of the male has a black base color pattern with white spots and bright orange while females have a black base color pattern, with white and red spots.
-From the ventral direction, both males and females have the same color pattern with a combination of bright brown, white, red-orange, and black spots.
-In the ventral part, the V-shaped pattern on the edge of the wing also looks very clear with the pattern of black and white scales.
+The undersides are orange-red with white bands and are mottled with black, forming an intricate pattern.
+Females and males can be distinguished by the wing colour pattern on the dorsal (top) side.
+The dorsal side of the male has a black base colour pattern with white spots and bright orange, while females have a black base colour pattern with white and red spots.
+From the ventral direction, both males and females have the same colour pattern, combining bright brown, white, red-orange, and black spots.
+In the ventral part, the V-shaped pattern on the edge of the wing also looks very clear, as shown by the black and white scales.
 In addition to the color pattern, males and females can be distinguished by the wingspan, males are smaller than females.
 The wingspan is 60-80mm.
 Host plant: Prickly Lantana and Snakeweed.
 Dutch name: Luipaardvlinder.
 Frisian name:

 Tribe: Argynnini